June 4 - August 10, 2018

 Since their founding over forty years ago, the Workshops have successfully guided thousands of students to basic proficiency in Greek and Latin.
 Our time-tested formula prepares students to enter directly into upper-level language classes—or simply to continue reading texts on their own.

-Replacing more than two semesters of regular language work, these immersive ten-week programs require a significant commitment of time, intellectual energy, and money.
-(A limited number of tuition rebates of $3000 are available; for information on how to apply, see below under "Funding Sources.")
+Replacing more than two semesters of regular language work, these immersive ten-week programs require a significant commitment of time and intellectual energy.
 In the first six weeks, students master the essentials of grammar, syntax, and vocabulary; in the last four weeks, they put their new knowledge to work reading extensively in selected texts (poetry and prose; students choose two of four options).
 In addition to six hours of class work every day, students are expected to spend several hours daily in study and homework preparation.
 Classes are small, though, and students can count on having plenty of individualized support throughout their journey.
 Beyond the classroom, guest lectures from distinguished Classics faculty members offer context and insight into cutting-edge research, and regular social events provide a venue for further discussion and camaraderie.
 And then there is the beautiful, temperate Bay Area environment to enjoy, and all of San Francisco to explore!

-2018 Greek Workshop Director: Marissa Henry (marissahenry [at] berkeley [dot] edu)
+2018 Greek Workshop Director: Marissa Henry (marissahenry [at] berkeley.edu)

-For more on the 2018 Latin Workshop, click here.
-(NOTE: link is out of date; information will be updated early in 2018)
+For more on the 2018 Latin Workshop, click here .

 What Do Students Say about the Workshops?